Paul Williams (Labour politician): European Union

 While 62% of voters in Stockton-on-Tees voted to leave the European Union, Williams was in favour of Britain remaining in the European Union, having stated that "no form of Brexit is better than the deal we already have as members of the European Union", and broke the Labour Party whip on six occasions to support a second referendum on the UK's exit from the EU.

 Personal life

 His long-time partner is Vicky Holt, who works as a nurse; they got married on 17 December 2020.
 They have two daughters and live in Stockton.
 Williams continued to work as a GP in Stockton to maintain his medical licence while he was an MP.
 He returned to work in the NHS full time after losing his seat.
-He is a trustee of ARC Theatre & Arts Centre, Stockton-on-Tees and the national charity The Parent-Infant Foundation, and a former board member of Catalyst, a local volunteering organisation.
+He was a trustee of The ARC, Stockton-on-Tees and the national charity The Parent-Infant Foundation, and a former board member of Catalyst, a local volunteering organisation.

 Williams was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to Parliament and to healthcare in Stockton-on-Tees.